-During her 14 year career Emma has worked with diverse stakeholders, including bilateral donor agencies, UN agencies, international and national NGOs, national consultants and leading academic institutions including the Institute of Development Studies (IDS), UK.
+During her career Emma has worked with diverse stakeholders, including bilateral donor agencies, UN agencies, international and national NGOs, networks, national consultants and leading academic institutions including the Institute of Development Studies (IDS), UK.

 She is currently a senior researcher with the DFID VAWG helpdesk and an independent consultant.
 Her consultancy work over the past two years has included supporting peer research projects on the links between HIV and VAW in the UK, Latin America and the MENA region, development of a policy position paper on gender-based violence for Voluntary Service Overseas and programme mappings for Frontline AIDS and Islamic Relief Worldwide.